linuxserver/docker-mods/README.md

 | City | gb-lon | A node will be randomly picked from one of the locations in London |
 | Node(s) | gb-lon-wg-001,gb-lon-wg-002 | Allows for a specific node to be selected, or from a pool of hand-picked nodes.
 This option is not region or city locked, so you may pick nodes from any global location |

-**Note**: The API this script uses does not distinguish between owned or rentded nodes.
+**Note**: The API this script uses does not distinguish between owned or rented nodes.
 If that is something you care about, you may need to look at the [Mullvad server list](https://mullvad.net/en/servers) and pick some nodes you wish to tunnel through.

 ### `-e MULLVAD_DNS` (default: 10.64.0.1)